apito-io/refine-apito/README.md

 });
 ```

-### Error Handling

-The data provider includes comprehensive error handling for both GraphQL and network errors.
-All errors are converted to Refine's `HttpError` format for consistent error handling throughout your application.

-### Code Organization for Debugging

-The library is organized to make debugging easier:

-- **types.ts**: Contains all TypeScript type definitions
-- **provider.ts**: Contains the main data provider implementation
-- **debug-provider.ts**: Contains a debug version with console logs
-- **index.tsx**: Exports everything for external use

-This separation makes it easier to navigate the code and set breakpoints when debugging.

 ### Alias Fields

 You can also use GraphQL aliases for connection fields by providing `aliasFields` alongside `connectionFields`.
 This is useful when you want to query the same field with different names or create aliases that point to other fields: